rcohngru/datathon/README.md

 ## Sentiment Analysis of Twitter Data
 Early this year, British and Brazilian presidents saw [increases in approval ratings  ratings after being diagnosed with Covid-19](https://www.pri.org/stories/2020-10-02/trump-positive-what-catching-covid-19-meant-boris-johnson-jair-bolsonaro).
 After US President Donald Trump announced he had contracted the virus following the first presidential debate, there were rumblings on the left that Trump was strategically manipulating American sentiment to avoid criticism from his bad debate performance.
 We set out to see if there was any merit to this claim and if this would have any outcome on the election.

 The results of [this Medium article](https://medium.com/shiyan-boxer/2020-us-presidential-election-twitter-sentiment-analysis-and-visualization-89e58a652af5) suggest that "Twitter is becoming a more reliable platform to gather the true sentiment of a certain topic.
-Comparing sentiment of tweets to reliable polling data shows a correlation as high as 84% using a moving average smoothing technique", so we definintely think tracking Twitter sentiment is an accurate gague of how the electorate is feeling.
+Comparing sentiment of tweets to reliable polling data shows a correlation as high as 84% using a moving average smoothing technique", so we think tracking Twitter sentiment is an accurate gague of how the electorate is feeling.

 ## Business Question: